 The most popular of these hollow tomato fruit varieties look much akin to lobed bell peppers.
-While many come in single colors of yellow or orange, there are an incredible range of sizes, colors and even shapes.
+While many come in single colors of yellow or orange, there are an incredible range of sizes, colors, and even shapes.
 Types of stuffer tomatoes run the gamut from the most commonly available 'Yellow Stuffer' and 'Orange Stuffer,' which look like bell peppers and are one color, to a heavily ribbed, double-bowled fruit of pink coloration called 'Zapotec Pink Pleated.'
-There are multi-hued types of stuffer tomatoes as well, such as 'Schimmeig Striped Hollow,' which has a shape like a Delicious apple striated with red and yellow.
+There are multi-hued types of stuffer tomatoes as well, such as 'Schimmeig Striped Hollow,' which has a shape like a delicious apple striated with red and yellow.
+Other varieties include:

 Growing Tomatoes Hollow Inside